knative/docs/docs/snippets/quickstart-install.md

 ## Before you begin

-Before you can get started with a Knative `quickstart` deployment you must intstall:
+Before you can get started with a Knative `quickstart` deployment you must install:

 - [kind](https://kind.sigs.k8s.io/docs/user/quick-start){target=_blank} (Kubernetes in Docker)
 or [minikube](https://minikube.sigs.k8s.io/docs/start/){target=_blank} to enable